National Research Foundation (United Arab Emirates)

 The National Research Foundation (NRF) is an initiative of the Ministry of Higher Education and Scientific Research in the United Arab Emirates.
-It was established in 2008 to promote research activity in the UAE.
+It was established in 2008 to enhance research activity in the UAE.
 The NRF provides funding and support to researchers on a competitive basis in private and public universities, colleges, research centers, and companies.
-It also promotes research collaboration between UAE researchers and international partners.
+It also focuses on research collaboration between UAE researchers and international partners.

 History

 The National Research Foundation (NRF) was established in March 2008 by a decree signed by Sheikh Nahyan bin Mubarak Al Nahyan, the then Minister of Higher Education & Scientific Research.
 In its early years, the NRF favored research projects that survived international peer review or contributed social, economic, and developmental benefits to the UAE.

 UAE Government Strategy 2011-2013

 After the UAE government launched the UAE Government Strategy 2011-2013 by Sheikh Mohammed bin Rashid Al Maktoum, which consists of seven principles, priorities and, enablers, it lays the foundation to achieve "UAE Vision 2021", which is a long-term plan by the UAE to make it "the best countries in the world by the year 2021 when the UAE would celebrate the Golden Jubilee of its formation as a federation."
 Amongst the seven priorities identified in the strategy document is "Competitive Knowledge Economy".